fhumbertodf/dicionario/Textos6.md

 and do the best that I can.
 Giving a speech is not as scary as it appears to be.
-Anyone can do it with a little practice.Article #138 Moving to Another Country My friend Steve moved to another country.
+Anyone can do it with a little practice.*

+## 138 Moving to Another Country

+>*My friend Steve moved to another country.
 He had lived in Canada all his life, and he moved to Japan.
 Life in Japan was very different for Steve than what he was